awsdocs/aws-cost-management-user-guide/doc_source/regular-reserved-instances.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)

  **Recurring Monthly RI Fee**
-The **RI Fee** line item describes the recurring monthly charges that are associated with `Partial Upfront` and `No Upfront` RIs\.
+The **RI Fee** line item describes the recurring monthly charges that are associated RIs applied that month\.
 The **RI Fee** initially is added to your bill on the day of purchase and on the first day of each billing period thereafter\.
 The **RI Fee** is calculated by multiplying your discounted hourly rate and the number of hours in the month\.
 The following screenshot shows how the recurring monthly charges appear in the report\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)